briandgomez/Study/Security+/Security Architecture.md

 - Organizations are moving from VMs to containers because containers have better security and easier to manage
 ![alt text](image-15.png)

-- <u>Internet of Things (IoT)</u>: physical devices that are integrated with a network (i.e. sensors, Fitbit, etc.)
+- <u>Internet of Things (IoT)</u>:physical devices connected to a network that collect or share data and provide useful services, like sensors, smartwatches, or home automation devices.
+Isolating a device would protect that device in the case of an attack

-- <u>Supervisory Control and Data Acquisition</u>: lets technicians sit in a centralized control  room, monitor the status of the pieces of equipment and make changes and modification without having to physically visit every piece of equipment
+- <u>Supervisory Control and Data Acquisition (SCADA/ICS)</u>: lets technicians sit in a centralized control room, monitor the status of the pieces of equipment and make changes & modification without having to physically visit every piece of equipment(i.e. power plants, refining, manufacturing equipment)
 ![alt text](image-16.png)

 - <u>Real Time Operating System (RTOS)</u>: OS designed to process data immediately as it comes in with little delay (i.e. braking system in a car)

-- <u>Embedded Systems</u>: A device created to a very specific task within a larger mechanical or electrical system (i.e. smartwatches, medical devices)
+- <u>Embedded Systems</u>: a device created to a very specific task within a larger mechanical or electrical system (i.e. smartwatches, medical devices)

 # Infrastructure Considerations
 1. Availability
     - Its a factor since you want users to be able to access whatever they want whenever they want
+    - Ensure only those that need access have it

 2. Resiliency
     - Will be tested once something happens.
 Its referred to as mean time to repair